In 2003 the field was burned again, followed by overseeding.

 any prairie (warm-season) plants were visible.
 Since glyphosate

-is inactivated when it comes in contact with soil, it should
+is inactivated when it comes in contact with soil, it has no effect on the prairie plants (which have not have

 yet appeared above the surface).